ligato/docs/docs/plugins/linux-plugins.md

 ## L3 Plugin

 The Linux L3 plugin is used to configure **Linux ARP** entries and **Linux routes**.
 The Linux L3 plugin is dependent on the [Linux interface plugin](#linux-interface-plugin).
-L3 configuration items support the Linux namespace in the same manner as the Linux interfaces.
+L3 configuration items support the Linux namespace in the same manner as the Linux interface.

 ### Linux ARP